rill-js/session/README.md

 # Implementation Details
 Rill sessions work in both the client and server however only the initial session from the server with the user will be synced using an XHR request.

-In the browser sessions will be persisted with session storage and reused on subsequent page loads.
+In the browser the initial session is loaded from the server via XHR and then stored in memory.

 ---